 - Rear fender and swingarm (green)

 In this case, the fairing generates 33% of the entire visibility on the bike, whilst the second place is up to the tank and tail area (23%).
-Only in third position is the large side fairing (18%), not too far from the thin strip in the lower area (16%).
-Meanwhile the two fenders are almost invisible, adding 10% to the total.
+Only in the third position is the large side fairing (18%), not too far from the thin strip in the lower area (16%).
+Meanwhile, the two fenders are almost invisible, adding 10% to the total.

 Thinking about how a motorbike is seen during a Grand Prix, these statistics are actually not that surprising.
 It is very rare that a motorcycle is framed sideways in a perfectly vertical position, for example.
-It is in fact more common, due to the position of the television cameras, for it to be positioned at the end of the straights or along the curves.
+It is, in fact, more common, due to the position of the television cameras, for it to be positioned at the end of the straights or along the curves.
 This benefits the front and the low sides, which are widely exposed when the bike is bent.